 Wrongful Termination Lawyer NYC

-Reasons to trust our team with your case include:
+Reasons to trust our NYC wrongful termination lawyers with your case include:

 - Included in New York Metro Super Lawyers® Rising Stars℠

 - Named to the “Nation’s Top One Percent” by the NADC

 - Numerous jury and bench trials handled

 - 10.0 “Superb” Avvo Rating for client satisfaction

 What Is Considered Wrongful Termination in New York?